- Canary Islands

 This famous cave is located in the municipality of Haria and it's a volcanic structure, a tube that was formed 5000 years ago, prior to the eruption at Timanfaya.
-The volcanic tube is 7 km long, extending from the Corona volcano up to the coast and then it continues underneath the ocean for 1,5 km in what is known as the Atlantida Tunnel.
+The volcanic tube is 6 km long, extending from the Corona volcano up to the coast and then it continues underneath the ocean for 1,5 km, in what is known as the Atlantida Tunnel.

 Cueva de los Verdes can be visited during a 1 hour guided tour, where you will explore the inside of the tube and learn more about the history of the island, as you are able to observe the many layers of lava from the several eruptions that took place over time.

 Cueva de los Verdes has had artificial lights installed since 1964 and all the work inside was done under the supervision of Jesus Soto.
-Jesus Soto also supervised part of the works done at Jameos del Agua.
+Jesus Soto also supervised part of the developments done at Jameos del Agua, working alongside Cesar Manrique in these 2 projects.

 Inside the Green Caves in Lanzarote there is a concert hall, similar to the one in Jameos del Agua.
-This was the first lava tube auditorium on the island and it was used until the bigger, more impressive hall at Jameos was opened to the public.
+This was the first lava tube auditorium on the island and it was used until the bigger and more impressive hall at Jameos del Agua was opened to the public.

 You've maybe heard people talk about the secret at Cueva de los Verdes, but if you haven't visited yet, we advise you not to look into it any further, so you won't spoil the surprise.